nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The Nakamoto Consensus, popularized by Bitcoin’s Proof of Work, has excellent openness and availability.
 Nodes in the Bitcoin network may join and exit freely with minimal cost, and the network performance remains constant with more participating nodes.
 However, its throughput is quite low - Bitcoin network’s 7 transactions / second throughput cannot meet the demands of real world business use cases.
 Even with layer 2 scalability solutions (e.g. Lightning Network), where most transactions can happen off-chain, a channel’s opening and closing are still constrained by the performance of the root chain.
 The safety of 2nd layer solutions can be compromised when the root chain is too crowded.
 Nakamoto Consensus uses blocks as votes, which takes longer (up to 10 minutes to an hour) to confirm transactions, and leads to inferior user experience.
 When there is a network partition, the Bitcoin network may continue to function, but it cannot guarantee whether the transactions will be confirmed, therefore it is not suitable for business scenarios requiring high degree of certainty.

 After 30 years of research, traditional Byzantine Fault Tolerance consensus algorithms can achieve throughput and transaction confirmation speed on par with centralized systems.
 However, it is difficult for nodes to join or exit freely, and the network’s performance decreases rapidly with increasing number of consensus participating nodes.
 Traditional BFT consensus algorithms have lower tolerance on network faults.
-When the network partitions, nodes cannot achieve consensus and the network loses liveliness, making it difficult to meet the availability requirements of permissionless blockchains.
+When the network partitions, nodes cannot achieve consensus and the network loses liveliness, making it difficult to meet the availability requirement of permissionless blockchains.

 Bitcoin is the first public blockchain network in the world, designed as a peer to peer cash ledger.
 The Bitcoin ledger’s state is maintained by the Bitcoin network.
 UTXO (Unspent Transaction Output) is the basic storage unit of the ledger.
 Users can use wallets to spend current UTXOs, generate new UTXOs, and package them into transactions to send to the Bitcoin network for validation and consensus.
 UTXOs have both cash amount and ownership information expressed with lock scripts.
 Users have to provide proper unlocking data to spend UTXOs.
 Due to limitations of the UTXO data structure and lock script, it is difficult to record other types of assets and data in the Bitcoin ledger.
 While solutions like Colored Coins, Meta Coins or hard forks are possible, they are unsafe, inflexible, and expensive.